 This course provides a statistical background for students not majoring in mathematics.
 Topics covered include probability, frequency distributions and sampling, hypothesis testing, correlation, and regression.
+Duplicate credit will not be allowed for MH 267 and QM 274.
 MH 267 usually is offered every quarter.